 During my time at Florida International University, I consulted with our Clinical Education Director, Michelle Odai, to help me get my application out to all 32 teams.

 Tip: Research connections you want to make in your industry.
 Consider what the industry needs and develop an action plan on what to study and how to build those must-have skills.

-If you need help tailoring your resume and applications for sports internships, reach out to your network, like a college professor or colleague, or other resume writing services.
+If you need help tailoring your resume and applications for sports internships, reach out to your network like a college professor or colleague, or use a resume writing service.

 The Three Must-Haves